apiVersion: config.openshift.io/v1

 1 | The name of the NetworkPolicy object. |

-To define granular rules describing ingress network traffic allowed for projects in your cluster, you can create a network policy.
+To define granular rules describing ingress or egress network traffic allowed for namespaces in your cluster, you can create a network policy.

-Your cluster is using a cluster network provider that supports NetworkPolicy
+Your cluster uses a cluster network provider that supports NetworkPolicy

 objects, such as